microsoft/react-native-windows-samples/docs/hermes.md

 If you've built a project using Hermes and want to opt-out, the above instructions may be reversed.

 ### Known limitations
+- Hermes does not yet support C# projects
 - Hermes debugger is not yet supported
 - Enabling Hermes leads to a very large download on initial build.
 This will become smaller in the future
 - Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI3